karno/reqwest-oauth1/README.md

 ## Known Issue

 This library still depends on the older version `0.3.3` of `oauth1-request`.
-This library depends on the raw implementation of the oauth1 signing method, however, the recent versions of `oauth1-request` hide their raw interface.
+This depends on the raw implementation of the oauth1 signing method, however, the recent versions of `oauth1-request` hide their raw interface.
 Therefore, we can't migrate to a newer version of them.

 Currently, severe vulnerabilities have not reported on those versions, so I think we can still use older versions, but your contributions are always welcome.